clux/modul8/Readme.md

 To give you full overview and control over what code is pulled in, modul8 automatically generates a depedency tree.
 This allows fast analysis and identification of extraneous links, and it is for me, one of the most important tools for refactoring.
-Note that the depedency tree is truly a tree because we enforce a strict no circular dependencies rule.
+Note that the depedency tree is truly a tree because we enforce a strict no circular dependencies rule - they are just bad for modularity.

 modul8 supports live extensions of certain exports containers via third party script loaders, and server side data injection at compile time.
 No need for hacks.

 Lastly, modul8 aims to eliminate most global variables from your code.
-It does so by the following approaches
+It does so using the following approaches

  - Encapsulate all exported data in the closure inhabited by `require()`
  - Incorporate globally available libraries into the module system via automatic arbiters using `delete`

-For more information consult the [documentation](http://clux.github.com/modul8/api.html).
+For more information consult the [api docs](http://clux.github.com/modul8/docs/api.html).

 ## Feature List